 Arriving in Warsaw

-Sylvie and I catch our bus to Warsaw minutes before it departs.
+Sylvie and I caught our bus to Warsaw minutes before it departs.
 It’s amazing that even after almost 6 months of travel we have yet to miss any of our public transportation.
 We left at 2pm sharp and arrived in Warsaw at 9:30pm.
 This ride was supposed to be 7.5 hours but we got caught in traffic for 30 minutes + we moved ahead an hour in time zones (just found out we don't actually move ahead 1 hour) .
 I’m not sure how it all worked out?
 We drove across the border without stopping yet again—thanks to the open borders within the Schengen Area.

 After arriving to a rainy and cold Warsaw we had to walk 20 minutes to one hotel to pick up our keys and then another hotel for our room.
 After initially walking in the wrong direction for 15 minutes we were disappointed to discover our first hotel was on the 3rd floor.
 After walking up 3 flights of stairs, each with 3 bags in hand, we checked in and received our keys and information.
 We struggled to find our hotel but finally found it.
 After another arduous several flights of stairs we made it into our very small but quaint room.